-19 Controlling parties
+20 Controlling parties

-Broadgate REIT Limited operates as a joint venture between Euro Bluebell LLP, an affiliate of GIC, Singapore's sovereign wealth fund, and BL Bluebutton 2014 Limited, a wholly owned subsidiary of The British Land Company PLC.
+Broadgate REIT Limited operates as a joint venture between Euro Bluebell LLP, an affiliate of GIC, Singapore's sovereign wealth fund, and BL Bluebutton 2023 Limited, a wholly owned subsidiary of The British Land Company PLC.
+On 22 December 2023, BL Bluebutton 2014 Limited, a wholly owned subsidiary of The British Land Company PLC, sold its shares in the company to BL Bluebutton 2023 Limited.

-Broadgate REIT Limited is the largest group for which group accounts are available and which include the company.
+Broadgate REIT Limited is the largest Group for which Group accounts are available and which include the Company.

-20 Related party transactions
+21 Related party transactions

-Related party disclosures noted below are in respect of transactions between the Group and its related parties as defined by International Accounting Standard 24.
+Related party disclosures noted below are in respect of transactions between the Group and its related parties as defined by IAS 24.

-During the year, British Land Property Management Limited received £4,045,971 (2022: £4,138,927) for asset management services, and £863,344 (2022: £792,065) for administration services, provided to Bluebutton Properties UK Limited.
+During the year, British Land Property Management Limited received £3,485,132 (2023: £4,045,971) for asset management services, and £979,968 (2023: £863,344) for administration services, provided to Bluebutton Properties UK Limited.
 British Land Property Management Limited is a wholly owned subsidiary of The British Land Company PLC.
-The British Land Company PLC is the ultimate parent company of BL Bluebutton 2014 Limited which owns 50% of the share capital of the Company.
+The British Land Company PLC is the ultimate parent company of BL Bluebutton 2023 Limited which owns 50% of the share capital of the Company.

-During the year, Broadgate (PHC 15a) Limited received £3,891,834 (2022: £3,891,834) from Storey Spaces Limited under management agreements.
-In addition, £9,404,132 (2022: £4,706,606) of fees were incurred under the same management agreement.
+During the year, Broadgate (PHC 15a) Limited incurred £4,183,817 (2023: £5,787,098) of fees were incurred from Storey Spaces Limited under management agreements.
 Storey Spaces Limited is a wholly owned subsidiary of The British Land Company PLC.

-During the year, Broadgate (PHC 3) Limited incurred £365,238 (2022: £91,543) of fees with Storey Spaces Limited under management agreements.
+During the year, Broadgate (PHC 3) Limited incurred £305,920 (2023: £365,238) of fees with Storey Spaces Limited under management agreements.

-During the year, Broadgate (PHC 7) Limited incurred £20,030 (2022: £nil) of fees with Storey Spaces Limited under management agreements.
+During the year, Broadgate (PHC 7) Limited incurred £129,431 (2023: £20,030) of fees with Storey Spaces Limited under management agreements.

-During the year, Broadgate (PHC 15c) Limited received £127,820 (2022: £192,270) from Storey Spaces Limited under management agreements.
-In addition, £366,374 (2022: £912,451) of fees were incurred under the same management agreements.
+During the year, Broadgate (PHC 15c) Limited incurred £nil (2023: £238,554) from Storey Spaces Limited under management agreements.

-During the year, Broadgate (PHC 7) Limited incurred £15,839 (2022: £nil) of completion fees with Bluebutton Developer Company (2012) Limited.
+During the year, Broadgate (PHC 7) Limited incurred £nil (2023: £15,839) of completion fees with Bluebutton Developer Company (2012) Limited.

-During the year, Broadgate (PHC 16) 2005 Limited incurred £2,440 (2022: £nil) of completion fees with Bluebutton Developer Company (2012) Limited.
+During the year, Broadgate (PHC 16) 2005 Limited incurred £nil (2023: £2,440) of completion fees with Bluebutton Developer Company (2012) Limited.